-Mr. Manceri is Board Certified in Wills, Trusts & Estates, which means that the Florida Bar has recognized him as having special knowledge, skill, and proficiency in that area.
+Mr. Manceri is Board Certified in wills, trusts & estates, which means that the Florida Bar has recognized him as having special knowledge, skill, and proficiency in that area.
 Fewer than ten percent of Florida attorneys hold a certification in their field, as it is the Florida Bar’s highest level of distinction.
-As a Wills, Trusts & Estates specialist, Mr. Manceri is firmly committed to assisting people through all aspects of Estate and Trust disputes.
-As an added achievement, Fort Lauderdale estate lawyer Mark R. Manceri is also a Certified Public Accountant (CPA).
+Pompano Beach estate, trust & probate litigation lawyer, Mr. Manceri is firmly committed to assisting people through all aspects of estate and trust disputes.
+As an added achievement, Mark R. Manceri is also a Certified Public Accountant (CPA).

 Estate and Trust Litigation

-Disputes over the handling of a Will or Trust can be highly emotional and chaotic, since they often involve family members and loved ones in conflict.
-Such disputes require careful, respectful review by a professional skilled both in dispute resolution and Florida’s Estate and Trust laws.
-Fort Lauderdale estate attorney Mark R. Manceri has extensive experience in the amicable and dignified resolution of disputes, as well as in the aggressive pursuit of his clients’ interests in litigation through trial.
+Disputes over the handling of a will or trust can be highly emotional and chaotic, since they often involve family members and loved ones in conflict.
+Such disputes require careful, respectful review by a professional skilled both in dispute resolution and Florida’s estate and trust laws.
+Pompano Beach estate lawyer Mark R. Manceri has extensive experience in the amicable and dignified resolution of disputes, as well as in the aggressive pursuit of his clients’ interests in litigation through trial.

-Fort Lauderdale estate lawyer Mark R. Manceri can guide a litigated Will or Trust, or a matter of intestate succession, through Florida’s probate system and can help to resolve disputes or vigorously pursue or defend claims affecting an Estate or Trust matter.
+Pompano Beach estate & trust litigation lawyer Mark R. Manceri can guide a litigated will or trust, or a matter of intestate succession, through Florida’s probate system and can help to resolve disputes or vigorously pursue or defend claims affecting an estate or trust matter.
 Contact us through our website or at 954-491-7099 to schedule your initial consultation.